dex4er/Thrall/README.md

 ## --ipv6

 Enables IPv6 support.
-The [IO::Socket::IP](https://metacpan.org/pod/IO%3A%3ASocket%3A%3AIP) module is required. (default: 0)
+The [IO::Socket::IP](https://metacpan.org/pod/IO%3A%3ASocket%3A%3AIP) module is required. (default: 1 if [IO::Socket::IP](https://metacpan.org/pod/IO%3A%3ASocket%3A%3AIP) is available or 0 otherwise)

 ## --keepalive-timeout